 Management consolidates all subsidiaries and entities which it is determined that the Company controls.
+The determination of the acquirer in business acquisitions is subject to judgment and requires the Company to determine which party obtains control of the combining entities.
 Control is evaluated on the ability of the Company to direct the activities of the subsidiary or entity to derive variable returns and management uses judgment in determining whether control exists.
 Judgment is exercised in the evaluation of the variable returns and in determining the extent to which the Company has the ability to exercise its power to generate variable returns.